-Indeed it was … so many wonderful backgrounds!
-For example, one gentlemen told us how his toastmaster journey started.
-He would literally pull up to the parking lot, sit in his car for a few minutes and then decided that he will join … but he’ll do it next week.
+Indeed it was!
+So many wonderful backgrounds!
+For example, one gentleman told us how his toastmaster journey started.
+He would pull up to the parking lot, sit in his car for a few minutes and then decided that he will join, but he’ll do it next week.
 That went on for 4 months!
-When he finally joined, he was so nervous during his first speech that he broke the lectern!
+When he finally showed up, he was so nervous during his first speech that he broke the lectern!
 What kept him going is a comment he got from one of the members who said: “You want to learn how to get better at public speaking? then you are in the right place!”

-Now that nervous gentlemen, Eddie Merla has a thriving, full time, speaking business.
+Now that nervous gentleman, Eddie Merla has a thriving, full time, speaking business.

 At 19, he saw a street preacher in New Orleans and was captivated.
 He couldn’t get over how everyone walking by just had to pay attention, if only for a bit.
 That’s when the seed was planted.
 A seed that didn’t start growing until he showed up at his local Toastmaster chapter nearly twenty years later.

 I think that it’s a great parallel to my life.
-Ever since I saw the Henry V’s movie in high school English class I can’t get over how a seemingly simple line of “the fewer the men, the greater share of honor” can change the course of the war.
+Ever since I saw the Henry V’s movie in high school English class, I can’t get over how a seemingly simple line of “the fewer the men, the greater share of honor” can change the course of the war.
 I get it.
 It’s a play, but my heart stirred nevertheless.
-Having said that, I was never really interested public speaking until now, when the message is coming from the heart and not mind alone.
+I was never really interested in public speaking until now, when the message is coming from the heart and not mind alone.
 Where much like Henry V, I want to turn the tide of the war against man’s heart.

-Looks like I’m off to a decent start.
-I didn’t wait for four months in the parking lot to join and I didn’t break the lectern on my first speech.
+It looks like I’m off to a decent start.
+I didn’t wait for four months in the parking lot to join, and I didn’t break the podium on my first speech.